rvbug/NLP/simpleRNN/README.md

 <img width="200" alt="image" src="https://github.com/rvbug/NLP/assets/10928536/0d975713-3c65-4718-9e7b-2c3ce011eeba">

 Sequence information is always mantained -
 `o4` is dependent on `x4` and `o3`
 `o3` is dependent on `x3` and `o2` etc..

+`Note`: The o in the above diagram is also called hidden state

 `x1` `x2` are all inputs in the form of vectors
 Number of neurons hidden layers will remain the same since o/p is fed back to the same hidden layers